-- For 40 years, our courses have been recognised in independent audits as among the best taught and managed postgraduate HRM programmes in Britain.
-We have one of the largest, longest established, and most diverse teams of HRM subject experts of any university in Britain.
+For over 40 years, our courses have been recognised in independent audits as among the best taught and managed postgraduate HRM courses in Britain.

 - international organisations within your home country (including the UK), or

 - home country organisations which emulate the highest standards of HRM practice worldwide.

 If you're pursuing an HR career in the UK, we also offer a popular MSc in Human Resource Management, which is tailored to the needs of British HR professionals.

 Join us on LinkedIn to find out more.